SaphCode/SOSEx3/readme.txt

 to do: C 5-8 & Summary

-To get the input data for the somtoolbox, open the notebook with jupyter, depending on how large you want your input to be (can try normalization too, commented at the moment), change the num_images (4th last cell), save the histogram in the last cell under a new name (for report) and run the SOMTrainer with:
+To get the input data for the somtoolbox, open the notebook with jupyter, depending on how large you want your input to be change the num_images (4th last cell), save the histogram in the last cell under a new name (for report) and run the SOMTrainer with:
  ./somtoolbox.sh GrowingSOM [path/to/]som.prop // .bat windows, .sh linux
 with this readme I'll upload a sample som.prop file, it is also described in report

+after training copy properties file you used to the map directory, so we know what settings were used

 Analyse with:
 ./somtoolbox.sh SOMViewer -u /path/to/file.unit.gz -w /path/to/file.wgt.gz --dw /path/to/file.dwm.gz